fonoster/fonoster/README.md

 ## Code Examples

-A Voice Application is a server that takes control of the flow in a call.
+A Voice Application is a server that controls a call's flow.
 A Voice Application can use any combination of the following verbs:

 - `Answer` - Accepts an incoming call
 - `Hangup` - Closes the call